c-allergic/2024-Summer-UGRP/UGRP.typ

   content((4.1,2.65),"carry-in", anchor: "west")
   content((1,2.65),"carry-out", anchor: "east")
   content((2.47,1.3),"sum-out")
-  content((2.5,0.7),"(c)design of blackbox",anchor:"north")
+  content((2.5,0.7),"(c) design of blackbox",anchor:"north")
   //blackbox((0,0),0.5,"a")
   //brace((1.2,-2),(1.2,2.5),name:"brace")
   //content((1.3,-1.6),"nihao",anchor:"west")
 }), x: 60%, y:60%, reflow: true),
 caption: [
-  (a) Vertical calculation of 3-bits binary numbers.
+  (a) The multiplication of 3-bits binary numbers.
+The vertical calculation of 7 times 5 is shown.
+  (b) The array multiplier @nguyen2023quantum circuit to implement the vertical calculation in (a).
+  The black boxes are the building blocks, and lines are variables.
+The variables on the thick line are the input variables.
-  (b) Array multiplier @nguyen2023quantum.
-Each horizontal layer represents one bit of multiplicand times every bit of multiplier to obtain the partial product.
-Note that the elements on one thick line are the same and they are not the outputs of blackbox.
+  Each horizontal layer represents multiplying one bit of multiplicand with every bit of multiplier to obtain the partial product.
+  The partial products are then added to obtain the final product.
+  (c) The building block of array multiplier (@blackbox).
+Each building block is composed of an AND gate and a full adder.
+  #jinguo([The lines are not arranged properly.])
-  (c) Design of blackbox.
-A blackbox is constructed of an AND gate and a full adder.
-The four inputs of blackbox are respectively: one bit of mulpicand and one bit of multiplier, the carry-in and sum-in.
+  //The four inputs of blackbox are respectively: one bit of mulpicand and one bit of multiplier, the carry-in and sum-in.
 Outputs are the carry-out and sum-out.
 ]

-))
+) <fig:multiplier>])

 #linebreak()
 #linebreak()
-Observing the array multiplier and blackbox in Figure 2, it is obvious that each blackbox contains several constraints to its input.
+Observing the array multiplier and blackbox#jinguo(["blackbox" is not a professional word]) in @fig:multiplier #jinguo([You should refer a figure like this]), it is obvious that each blackbox contains several constraints to its input.
 Here, for such a $n times n$ multiplier, we could define the constraint for each blackbox as:
-$ s_(i,j) + 2c_(i,j) = p_i q_j + c_(i-1,j) + s_(i+1,j-1) $  <blackbox>
+$ s_(i,j) + 2c_(i,j) = p_i q_j + c_(i-1,j) + s_(i+1,j-1) \

-$ c_(-1,j) = s_(i,-1) = 0 $ <functionality>
+c_(-1,j) = s_(i,-1) = 0 $  <blackbox>

 for $i,j in {0,1,dots,n}$, let $c_(i j)$ and $s_(i j)$ represent the carry-out and sum-out, $p_i$ and $q_j$ denote the $i$th bit of the multiplicand and the $j$th bit of the multiplier, and $c_(i-1,j)$ and $s_(i,j-1)$ refer to carry-in and sum-in, where $i-1$ and $j-1$ simply indicates that each blackbox receives carry-out from the last blackbox in the same row, and sum-out from the  upper-left blackbox(which, in vertical calculation corresponds to the previous column) @nguyen2023quantum.

-== Factoring $arrow$ Circuit Satisfaction

 A boolean circuit is a directed graph with input nodes and one or more output node.
 The internal nodes, known as "gate", produce logical function of inputs.
 One could devide a circuit into a series of layers of gates and the gates from each layer receive inputs from the layer above them @moore2011nature.
 Based on this "layer" design, we could reduce factoring to circuit sat simply by pushing all the constraints in the blackbox to certain layers in the circuit.

 == Circuit Satisfaction $arrow$ QUBO
+#jinguo([First introduce an concept ("What"), then explain "Why" and then "How".
+You usually starts with "How"...])

 Firstly, we give a formal definition of the Quadratic Unconstrained Binary Optimization (QUBO) model.
 Definition: The QUBO model is expressed by the optimization problem:
 $ "QUBO: minimize/maximize" y=x^t Q x $ where x is a vector of binary decision variables and Q is a square matrix of constants.
 For constrained optimization problems, quadratic penalties are introduced to simulate the constraints so that the constraints problems could be re-formulated into QUBO problems effectively @glover2022quantum.
 As an example, we consider the logical operations and their corresponding QUBO penalties in Table 1.

 #align(center)[
-  #table(
+  #figure(table(
     columns: 2,
     table.header(
       [*Logical Operation*],[*QUBO Penalty*]